Skulsta/predicting-movie-reviews/README.md

 - Needs a lot of optimalization if it is to complete 25 000 test sets during the next decade.
 - Implement a method for calculating error rate
     - Tweaking the algorithm to make accurate predictions.
 Underfitting/Overfitting
+- Words ending with a punctuation is not included.
+Might miss important words because of this.
+E.g "The movie was amazing."